craftycram/lets-hassel/README.md

 1. Country code:
 The country code of your local wifi.

+2. Workspace check:
+If this is enabled the directory check will be disabled.

 > You can use <kbd>⌘ Command</kbd>+<kbd>,</kbd> to open the settings.

 <a name="raspi-usage"></a>